-Stand-up paddle boarding (SUP) and fly fishing often seem like a match made in heaven.
-With soothing water to relax your soul, fresh air to reinvigorate your zest for life and the thrill of catching fish using your skill, it’s little wonder people are raving about paddle board fly fishing as the perfect way to enjoy the outdoors.
+Stand-up paddle boarding (SUP) and fly fishing are a match made in heaven.
+With soothing water to relax your soul, fresh air to reinvigorate your zest for life, health benefits of paddle boarding, and the thrill of catching fish using your skill, it’s little wonder people are raving about paddle board fly fishing as the perfect way to enjoy the outdoors.

 A great idea if you are new to SUPing.
 You can focus on casting your line and reeling in the next big catch knowing the stabilizers are proving your board with a little extra balance.